- This ingredient’s score is higher if used in products intended for damaged skin due to increased risk of absorption.

 IMAGE SOURCE: PubChem

-Other ConcernsUse restrictions (high) and Non-reproductive organ system toxicity (moderate)
+Other ConcernsUse restrictions (high), Non-reproductive organ system toxicity (moderate), and Contamination concerns (high)

 Restricted: EWG VERIFIED products cannot contain this ingredient without adequate substantiation